apilaravue/apilaravue/README.md

 2. Download and Intall nodejs for your OS from https://nodejs.org/en/download/
 3. Install redis
     Linux:

      `$ wget http://download.redis.io/releases/redis-4.0.1.tar.gz

       $ tar xzf redis-4.0.1.tar.gz

       $ cd redis-4.0.1

       $ make
       `

     Mac:

-     if you are not having homebrew, intall it from https://brew.sh/ `$ brew install redis`
+     if you are not having homebrew, intall it from https://brew.sh/

+     Run `$ brew install redis`

     Windows:

       One click Redis install as a Windows service: https://github.com/rgl/redis/downloads

       Download and run the top .exe (ignore the "download as zip" button)

       Edit: For the latest versions of Redis for Windows look at MSOpenTech/redis.
 See Todd Menier's answer for more information.
 4. start redis server Run `redis/server` and do not close the terminal window.
 Linux:  `src/redis-server`
 5. Open a new terminal window and CD to apilaravue/server.